themithy/the-insane-javascript-interview/README.md

 47. What is the difference between `Function.prototype.call` and `Function.prototype.apply` ?

-48. What is the purpose of `Reflect.constuct` function ?
+48. What is the purpose of function `Reflect.construct` ?

+49. What is the difference between `Object.preventExtensions` and `Reflect.preventExtensions` ?

 Final one.
 Why are all those questions so difficult ?